msan19/Functional-Graph-Language/README.md

 ## Folder Structure
 The following folder structure is founder the folder _Compiler_.

-All source code is found in the folder _src_ where each subfolder is a .NET 5 project.
+All source code is found in the folder _src_ where each subfolder is a .NET Core 3.1 project.
 All Testing is found in the folder _Tests_ which is split up into Unit- and Integration Tests.

 - [src](./Compiler/src)